AI Infrastructure Hyper-Scaling

 The simulation of a 97-qubit surface code with hardware-level noise on Amazon Web Services cloud high-performance computing infrastructure highlights the increasing importance of classical infrastructure in the development of quantum computing systems.

-Duos Technologies Group has reported record results for 2025, indicating strong momentum in their artificial intelligence and edge infrastructure sectors.
+Duos Technologies Group reported record financial results for 2025, driven by advancements in AI and edge infrastructure.

 The increasing physical limitations and critical need for efficiency in artificial intelligence infrastructure highlight the paramount importance of data architecture.